 PEEK has exceptionally high mechanical, thermal, and chemical resistant properties that are maintained at high temperatures.
 An object made of PEEK becomes ‘rubbery’ from a temperature of around 140°C. This is the Glass Transition Temperature.
 From 200°C it starts losing its chemically resistance to Chlorine/Bromide, Fluorine, HF and HBr, concentrated Sulphur, Nitric acids, Ketones and Nitrobenzene.
 PEEK is elastic and has a high tensile modulus, making PEEK ideal for high stress applications.
 Think of piston parts, bearing casings and so on.
 The above described properties make it the ideal choice for aerospace, oil and gas and automotive industries.

-In addition, PEEK is water resistant and easy to sterilize which is why it’s also widely used in the medical industry.
-PEEK filament is one of the most expensive filaments on the market.
-The high cost of the raw material, relatively low demand and various patents are a few of the reasons that affect the price of this versatile 3D printing material.
+In addition, PEEK is resistant to water and easy to sterilize which is why it’s also widely used in the medical industry.
+It’s also one of the most expensive materials on the market.
+The high cost of the raw material, relatively low demand and various patents affect the price of this versatile material.

 Aerospace and aviation